Thursday, April 9, 2009

 Is there any measurable learning from hands-on concordancing?

-By Tom Cobb, Division of Language Studies, City University of Hong Kon
+By Tom Cobb, Division of Language Studies, City University of Hong Kong.

 This study attempts to identify a specific learning effect that can be unambiguously attributed to the use of concordance software by language learners.
 A base-level hypothesis for learning from concordances is proposed, that a computer concordance might simulate and potentially rationalize off-line vocabulary acquisition by presenting new words in several contexts.
 To test this idea, an experimental lexical tutor was developed to introduce new words to subjects, either through concordances or through other sources of lexical information.
 In a series of tests involving transfer of word knowledge to novel contexts, a small but consistent gain was found for words introduced through concordances.